ekamperi/ekamperi.github.io/_posts/2022-09-25-pytorch-custom-training-loops.md

  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/pytorch_custom_loop/before_training.png" alt="Regression with Pytorch">
 </p>

+### Define a custom training loop
+This is the heart of our setup.
+Given the old values for the model's parameters, we construct a function that calculates its predictions, how much they deviate from the actual targets, and modifies the parameters via gradient descent.

 {% highlight python %}
 {% raw %}
 def apply_step():